thepwrtank18/Quark-No-Timer/README.md

 # Quark with no timer
 Small things.
 Now with no 8 minute timer every time you try to play Minecraft.

+This mod is only for Minecraft 1.15.2, as that is the only one that has the timer.

 This mod requires [AutoRegLib](https://github.com/Vazkii/AutoRegLib).

 This mod does NOT need the original [Quark](https://github.com/Vazkii/Quark) (and will not run with the original Quark).